 This is a review of the Cafe La Llave coffee capsule for the Original Line Nespresso machine.
-Each capsule contains 5.3 grams of coffee, and the packaging doesn’t mention what type of beans are used, but they are most likely arabicas and it mentions they are from their estate in Trinidad Cuba.
-This is supposed to be “Latin-style” Cuban coffee.
+Each capsule contains 5.3 grams of coffee, and the packaging doesn’t mention what type of beans are use.
+I checked their website(https://www.gavina.com/) and it does say they use only arabicas.
+This is supposed to be “Latin-style” Cuban coffee, so possibly the beans are from Latin America (just guessing though).
 The coffee intensity is rated at 11, and says they can be brewed either as ristretto size or espresso size cup.

 The Cafe La Llave capsules are nicely packed in a rectangular box, and is much smaller in size than most Nespresso compatible boxes.
 On the side of the box is a best before date, and mine were dated for August 2022, which is about 10 months from my purchase on Amazon.
 The capsules are plastic, but they look very well made, and I can see a dome on the foil lids, so possibly there is nitrogen inside (not certain).
 The Cafe La Llave is also roasted and packaged in the Los Angeles area (Vernon, CA) by F. Gaviña & Sons, Inc., who also make the Don Francisco’s coffee line.

 The Cafe La Llave has good chocolate and light woody or spicy like notes.
 The crema is bubbly and light colored.

 All I can say is “wow”!
 The Cafe La Llave tastes very nice indeed!
 It is intense with both sweet and bitter notes and is creamy tasting in the mouth.
 It has a very thick mouthfeel, and kind of reminds me of the Nespresso Kazaar capsule, but different.
 This has intense spice like tastes to it.